HLAPI-Regression/HLT_To_HLPy_POC/README.md

 This proof-of-concept demonstrates how you user can switch between HLT and HLPy implementations by simply changing the helper functions.
 The main configuration code remains unchanged - only the underlying helper implementation needs to be swapped to transition from HLT to HLPy usage.

-## How to build and run the Docker for the POC
+## How to build and run the Docker for isolated TCL mode

 To build the docker: